ethanstoner/ethanstoner/README.md

 **🎓 Educational Background:**
 - **Early Computer Introduction** - Introduced to computers at age 8 and became extremely passionate about them, fascinated and wanting to learn more
+- **Reverse Engineering Curiosity** - Fascinated by how things work, I would attempt to reverse engineer systems to understand their inner workings
+- **Cybersecurity Research** - Extensively studied major cyberthreats in history, learning how vulnerabilities were exploited and how attacks were eventually stopped
+- **Military Cyberwarfare** - Researched how cybersecurity is used in military operations and national defense
 - **First Coding Experience** - Discovered my passion for programming in 8th grade STEM class, when I decided this would be my lifelong interest
 - **3 Years of High School Computer Science** - Completed AP Computer Science Principles (JavaScript with blocks), Python programming, and Java development courses
 - **Strong Foundation** - Built comprehensive understanding across multiple programming paradigms